ALLURING OPAL OCTOBER'S BIRTHSTONE

 Precious Gems, Birthstone Posted by Gerard McCabe on 15/10/2021

-Alluring Opal is October's birthstone, Opal is an iconic gemstone found in Coober Pedy, South Australia, the highest source of Opal in the world.
+Alluring opal is October's beloved birthstone.
+Opal is an iconic gemstone found in Coober Pedy, South Australia: the highest source of opal in the world.
 Opal is from the Greek "Opallos" meaning to "see a change of colour".
 Australian gemstones can easily be distinguished by their brilliance and play of colour.
-Each Australian Opal is unique and the different varieties offer a spectacular choice of colour, shape and size.
+Each Australian opal is unique and the different varieties offer a spectacular choice of colour, shape and size.
 When rotated, Opal displays a constantly changing interplay of fiery colours.

 HOW IS OPAL FORMED?